-ISB and our partners have assembled the most comprehensive database to date on individual wellness, with genomic, blood proteomic, blood metabolomic, fecal microbiome, dietary, and behavioral data collected on more than 4,000 people.
+ISB and our partners have assembled the most comprehensive database to date on individual wellness, with genomic, blood proteomic, blood metabolomic, fecal microbiome, dietary, and behavioral data collected on > 4,000 people.
 ISB researchers are also working with the Broad Institute and MIT to release a massive data resource containing multi-omic (16S amplicon sequences, metagenomics, and fecal metabolomics) time-series data on 90 healthy stool donors, including 10 long, dense time series (i.e. almost daily sampling for a year or more).
-This data resource is paired with an extensive, open-access isolate library containing more than 4,000 strains and more than 1,000 bacterial genomes from all the major genera in the gut.
+This data resource is paired with an extensive, open-access isolate library containing > 5,000 strains and > 2,000 bacterial genomes from all the major genera in the gut.

 COMPUTATIONAL METHODS DEVELOPMENT AND META-ANALYSIS OF MICROBIOME DATA

 ISB is developing bioinformatic tools for dealing with batch effects, which impede cross-study comparisons.
 In conjunction with tool development, ISB is working with external collaborators to assemble large, curated databases for large-scale meta-analyses.
 For example, there is a partnership between ISB and the Microboime Stress Project to assemble data on how various stressors impact microbial communities in environmental and host-associated environments.
-ISB researchers are also working with the infant probiotics company Commense to assemble all available infant gut time series data to carry out the first cross-study analysis of gut successional dynamics in early life.
+ISB researchers are also working to assemble all available infant gut time series data to carry out the first cross-study meta-analysis of gut successional dynamics in early life.

 Poyet, M., Groussin, M., Gibbons, S.M., Avila-Pacheco, J., Jiang, X., Kearney, S.M., Perrotta, A.R., Berdy, B., Zhao, S., Lieberman, T., Swanson, P.K., Smith, M., Roesemann, S., Alexander, J.E., Rich, S.A., Livny, J., Vlamakis, H., Clish, C., Bullock, K., Deik, A., Scott, J., Pierce, K.A., Xavier, R., and Alm, E.J.
 2019.
 A library of human gut bacterial isolates paired with longitudinal multiomics data enables mechanistic microbiome research.
 Nature Medicine, https://doi.org/10.1038/s41591-019-0559-3